-Johannesburg - Don't count against private equity group Mayibuye and its ability to turn Blue Financial Services [JSE:BFS]
+Johannesburg - Don't count against private equity group Mayibuye and its ability to turn Blue Financial Services [JSE:BFS] around.

 That is the word from Mayibuye chief executive Johan Meiring, who is spearheading the turnaround of the troubled microlender.